hashicorp/next-mdx-remote/README.md

 You can also pass custom data into `serialize`, which will then pass the value through and make it available from its result.
 By spreading the result from `source` into `<MDXRemote />`, the data will be made available.

+Note that any scope values passed into `serialize` need to be serializable, meaning passing functions or components is not possible.
+If you need to pass custom scope that is not just an object, pass `scope` directly to `<MDXRemote />` where it's rendered.

 ```jsx
 import { serialize } from 'next-mdx-remote/serialize'
 import { MDXRemote } from 'next-mdx-remote'